December 07, 2022

 - Connected – information needed for protecting critical assets can be shared across the security ecosystem

-- constantly collect information about a user’s actions and establish patterns of regular behavior;
+- constantly collect information about a user’s actions and establish patterns of regular behavior

-- learn to distinguish between normal and abnormal behavior of a particular user based on collected data;
+- learn to distinguish between normal and abnormal behavior of a particular user based on collected data

-- grant access to the system or request additional user identity verification based on analysis of user behavior.
+- grant access to the system or request additional user identity verification based on analysis of user behavior

 How does continuous authentication work?

-Behavioral biometrics uses machine learning technologies to continuously monitor and analyze a user's behavior based on that user’s baseline behavior profile.
+Behavioral biometrics uses machine learning technologies to continuously monitor a user's behavior based on the user’s baseline behavior profile.